Gets the primary clipboard of the widget.

 This function is only for use in widget implementations.

-Schedules this widget to be redrawn in the paint phase of the current or the next frame.
+The redraw will happen in the paint phase of the current or the next frame.

-This means @widget's Gtk::Widget#snapshot
+This means widget's Gtk::Widget#snapshot

 implementation will be called.